Nimrod51/dem-raster-to-3d-plugin/README.md

 # DEM Raster to 3D Plot
+This plugin can visualize a digital elevation model (DEM) raster file as a 3D flying carpet to better understand landscape, using PyQGIS and Matplotlib.

 You can run the script in two ways:
 1. As a QGIS 2.X Plugin